Rehab-Robotics-Lab/FloSystem/README.md

 [kobuki dashboard](http://wiki.ros.org/turtlebot_bringup/Tutorials/indigo/PC%20Bringup).
 Run: `rqt -s kobuki_dashboard`.

+## Getting Data off the Robot:

+Once the robot has been used, you will need to get data off of it.
+There are a few options for this:

+- Transfer to external media, this is easy and fast, SSH into the robot, plug storage into the front USB3 ports, and use the `mv` (move) or `cp` (copy) commands to move things to the usb drive.
+You should be able to find your USB drive in the `/media/nuc-admin` folder.
+The cp command does not provide feedback, an alternative is to use rsync:
+  `rsync -ah --progress <source> <destination>`
+- Use SCP, this is a pain, not at all worth it
+- Use an FTP gui, this works quite well but is limited by network speed, in your FTP gui, set the address as `ftp://flo-nuc` and then copy the data over the network.

+All of the data should be stored in the `/home/nuc-admin/flo_data` folder.
+There will be two types of files, rosbag files, 1 per minute of operation, and parameter dumps, one from startup and one from shutdown.

 ## Things that may break: {#break}

 ### The web interface just doesn't do anything {#broken-web}